seL4/docs/CAmkES.md

 If you haven't done so already, change the toolchain to the one for your system.
 You can do this by running make menuconfig, then going to
-'''Toolchain Options -&gt; Cross compiler prefix'''.
+'''Toolchain Options -> Cross compiler prefix'''.
 You will most likely be compiling with '''arm-linux-gnueabi-'''.

 {{{\#!highlight bash numbers=off make qemu-system-arm -M kzm -nographic